sega-yarkin/ex_config/README.md

 The idea behind this package is to use a regular Elixir module to store and get application parameters.
 The package provides a set of macros and helpers to easily express configuration your application needs.
+It also helps to aggregate configuration releated code/parameters into a single place.

 ## Installation